phalcon-orphanage/docs/en/controllers.md

 }
 ```

-> **NOTE**: Note that `onConstruct()` is executed even if the action to be executed does not exist in the controller or the user does not have access to it (assuming custom access control implemented in the application).
+> **NOTE**: Note that `onConstruct()` is executed even if the action to be executed does not exist in the controller or the user does not have access to it (assuming custom access control is implemented in the application).
 {: .alert .alert-warning }

 ## Dispatch Loop